Category: Uncategorized

 Ultrasound performed by a mobile radiology imaging service can detect various medical conditions, including abdominal aneurysms, arterial occlusion or blood clots, carotid occlusive disease, carotid artery disease, renal vascular disease, hypertension, and early signs of kidney failure.

-Double Black Imaging Can Help With your Imaging Needs
+Double Black Imaging Can Help With your Mobile Radiology Imaging Needs

 Double Black Imaging has been working to make imaging more efficient since 2002.
 We focus on keeping in step with new technology and trends in the industry.
 It is also our passion to help you, our customers, stay on top of those trends.